Jane Allyn Piliavin- Sociology at UW Madison, bascom graphic

 • Book or movie review of 3 pages, due Tuesday of week 2 -- 15% of grade.

-• Panel presentation in week 2 or 3, and 4 page position paper based on it due Tuesday of week 4— 25% of grade
+• Panel presentation in week 3 or 4, and 4 page position paper based on it due Thursday of week 4— 25% of grade

 • Take-home quizzes on readings — 15% of grade.
 Weeks one through four.
+Current week's quiz.

-All of the papers will be submitted in electronic form to http://www.turnitin.com, where they can be checked for plagiarism.
+All of the papers will be submitted in electronic form to the website http://www.turnitin.com, where they can be checked for plagiarism.
 This is to protect both students and professor from unnecessary unpleasantness.
 Please see this document from the writing lab to refresh your memory about proper citation.

 BOOK OR MOVIE REVIEW:

 During the first week of class, you will select a novel, autobiography, or film (fictional or documentary) available on video or DVD or currently in theaters.
 A list will be provided, but you can suggest one not on the list.
 You will do a 3 page review, consisting of one page in which you describe the contents of the book or film, followed by 2 pages in which you critique it and point out and discuss sociological issues raised in it.
-This is due Monday, June 1.
+This is due Tuesday, June 4.
 Click here for Sports Illustrated's 50 best films.
 See instructions.

 PANEL POSITION PAPER:

 Each person will be required to participate in a panel discussion and to prepare a short (4 page) paper dealing with one of six panel topics.
 You will be asked in the first week of class to rank order eight topics in terms of your interest in them and state your preferred side (pro or con).
 I will do magic with these ratings and let you know by the Friday of that week which panel topics we will use and which one you are assigned to.
 Panels will take place in weeks 3 and 4.
-Regardless of when you do your presentation, the paper is due on Wednesday, June 17.
+Regardless of when you do your presentation, the paper is due on Thursday, June 20.
 See instructions.

 Click here for panel list.